Ji-hyeon-Oh/Ji-hyeon-Oh/README.md

 ### 👋 Hi there!
 I'm __Junior Data Scientist__ using Python and R.✨

-I propose new insights with data analysis and visualizing, as well as implement machine/deep learning.💖
+I propose new insights with data analysis and visualization, as well as implement machine/deep learning.💖

 I enjoy editing vedio, reading, traveling and putting a Lego together.😊